ADO.NET Core SqlDataReader Class

 Now, run the application, and you should get the following output:

-• NextResultAsync(): Asynchronously advances to the next result when reading the results of batch SQL statements.
+• NextResultAsync(): Asynchronously advances to the next result set.

 using Microsoft.Data.SqlClient;